 Marketing managers in the green industry develop and lead campaigns to promote eco-friendly products.

-You’ll get to work on a variety of tasks such as analyzing trends, crafting messages for various media, organizing events, and collaborating with like-minded organizations to enhance brand awareness and encourage sustainable consumer choices.
+You’ll work on a variety of tasks such as analyzing trends, crafting messages for the media, and collaborating with like-minded organizations to enhance brand awareness and encourage sustainable consumer choices.
+Some of these tasks include communicating environmental benefits effectively as well as spearheading campaigns for green marketing and greening of existing products and industries.

 4. Aerospace engineer